frederic-perez/AmE-dictionary/data/idioms.md

 __rid out__ _(chiefly Midwestern United States)_ To clean, empty, or clear out (something or some space).
 Primarily heard in US. _You’ve got to learn to rid out some of these negative thoughts you’ve been having, and make room for some positive emotions._ _I’ll be spending this weekend ridding out the garage._
 __riddled with__ :six::hammer: _v_ __3__ To be permeated in many places by something, especially by flaws.
 Used in the passive: _That report was riddled with errors._ _Dating sites are riddled with catfish._ _Neuralink’s oversights board is riddled with potential conflicts._ _CNET published AI-generated articles riddled with errors._ _The guy had been riddled with bullets right there._
 __ride (on) a wave of (something)__ :two: To enjoy the advantage of or continue to benefit from a situation that is successful, fortunate, trendy, etc. _Jonathan has been riding a wave of celebrity ever since he was cast in the leading role for the new blockbuster._
-__ride or die__ _n_ :astonished: One’s closest, most reliable or trustworthy friends. _Liz is my ride or die—I can totally count on her to be there for me in any situation._
+__ride or die__ _n_ :two::astonished: One’s closest, most reliable or trustworthy friends. _Liz is my ride or die—I can totally count on her to be there for me in any situation._
 __ride the pine__ In sports (especially baseball), to remain sitting on the bench, rather than be an active participant in the game. _I’m not going to play next year if coach makes me ride the pine again this season._
 __ride the rail(s)__ To travel on a vehicle mounted on rails (especially a train or streetcar). _I know it takes a lot longer than flying, but I love riding the rail from Portland to Vancouver._
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_
 __riding high__
 __riffle__ :two: In James Ellroy’s novels, “riffle” is a verb that means to search quickly through something, usually a pile of papers or documents.
 It implies a sense of urgency and impatience, as if the person doing the riffling is searching for something important and doesn’t have time to waste.
 __riffraff__ :two: Undesirable, disreputable, or vulgar people, often used in a condescending manner. _I wouldn’t be seen in a place like that, there’s a lot of riffraff that hang out around there._
+__rifle through (something)__ To look through something very quickly, roughly, or energetically.
 __rig__ __1__ _vt_ To arrange or tamper with the results of something. _Somebody rigged the contest so no one got first prize._
 __right away__ Immediately; at once; without delay. _Right away, I could tell that the plan had no chance of success._ _Sarah’s parents took to her new girlfriend right away._
 __right mess__ A _right mess_ is a situation or thing that is in complete chaos or disarray.
 It can be used to describe a situation that is confusing, chaotic, and difficult to manage. _This project has become a right mess!_